aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Don't create another OU
     - Don't enable AWS Backup (this will be done later)
 8. Delegate security administration for AWS Security Services GuardDuty, Security Hub, Inspector, Firewall Manager, IAM Access Analyzer and Detective.
 Use the CloudFormation script "lz-delegate-native-security-services.yaml", use StackName "lz-delegate-security-services".
 Set the AdminAccountId parameter to the AWS Control Tower audit account.
 9. Configure AWS Organization Service Control Policies (SCPs) with baseline, data-protection guardrails and approved services guardrails.
 Specify the target OUs to attach the SCPs to.
-Use the CloudFormation scripts "lz-scp-baseline-guardrail.json", "lz-scp-data-guardrail.json", and "lz-scp-approved-services.json". use StackName "lz-scp-baseline-guardrails", "lz-scp-data-protection-guardrails", "lz-scp-approved-services" respectively.
+Use the CloudFormation scripts "lz-organization-scp-guardrail.json", and "lz-organization-scp-approved-services.json". use StackName "lz-scp-baseline-guardrails",  "lz-scp-approved-services" respectively.
+9. Enable Resource Control Policies.
+Go to AWS Organizations --> Policies, and enable "Resource Control Policies"
 10. Configure AWS Organization Resource Control Policies (RCPs).
 Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs.
 Use the CloudFormation script "lz-organization-rcp-guardrails.json", use StackName "lz-rcp-baseline-guardrails".
 11. Enforce new AWS account security baseline for each member account in each home region.
 Use the CloudFormation script "lz-new-account-ec2-baseline.yaml", use StackName "lz-account-baseline"
     - Enforce EBS Default Encryption with KMS-Customer Managed Key